Monument for Adomas Mickevičius

 Next stop: Church of St. Johns’, Šv.
 Jono g.
 12, Vilnius

-Second of all, the first unsanctioned rally took place here on 23 August, 1987.
+Second, the first unsanctioned rally for independence took place here on 23 August 1987.
 That will be our main focus here.

-Lithuanian Freedom League - an underground dissident organization focused on restoring Lithuanian independence ever since its establishment in June of 1978 - and their leader Antanas Terleckas were the organizers of this rally.
+The Lithuanian Freedom League - an underground dissident organization established in June of 1978 and focused on restoring Lithuanian independence - with their leader Antanas Terleckas, were the organizers of this rally.
 But they couldn’t have done it alone.
-They worked with other dissidents as well as the representatives of the catholic community, led by dissident nun Nijolė Sadūnaitė.
+They worked with other dissidents, as well as representatives of the catholic community, led by the dissident nun Nijolė Sadūnaitė.